Bylaws of the Southeast Branch, Wisconsin Section American Society of Civil Engineers

 Section 1.
 The officers of this Branch shall be a president, a president-elect, a secretary, and a treasurer.

-(a) The governing body of the Branch shall be a Board of Directors consisting of the officers, the latest resident past-president of the Branch, and no more than three directors — one of whom shall be an associate member under 31 years of age at the time of his election.
+(a) The governing body of the Branch shall be a Board of Directors consisting of the officers, the latest resident past-president of the Branch, and no more than four directors.

 (b) The latest resident past-president of the Branch shall be the Branch Director on the Wisconsin Section Board of Directors.
 In the event of his absence, the Branch President may represent the Branch Director at Section Board Meetings.